Kids can learn to love physical activity

-I frequently hear stories of parents and kids who struggle with physical activity and/or overweight.
+I frequently hear stories of parents and kids who don’t get enough physical activity.
 Often, they believed they were “uncoordinated” and so avoided sports and physical activity out of worry they’d be embarrassed.
-It is heartbreaking to listen to them, because every child can learn to be active and every parent can help.
+It is heartbreaking to listen to them because every child can learn to be active and every parent can help.

-During middle school and high school my coaches called me a “natural” athlete.
+During middle school and high school, my coaches called me a “natural” athlete.
 But, I now know I wasn’t talented, I was trained.
 My parents provided constant opportunities for physical experiences and my confidence grew with each new skill I mastered.
-There were pogo sticks, stilts, badminton and archery sets, softball, football, kickball, tennis, basketball, ice skates, roller skates, skate boards, balance board, jump ropes, jacks, and chalk to make a hopscotch grid.
-We learned gymnastics in the back yard, swimming by age 4, water skiing and snow skiing by age 7.
+There were pogo sticks, stilts, badminton and archery sets, softball, football, kickball, tennis, basketball, ice skates, roller skates, skateboards, balance board, jump ropes, jacks, and chalk to make a hopscotch grid.
+We learned gymnastics in the backyard, swimming by age 4, water skiing and snow skiing by age 7.
 My parents invested in athletic equipment and experiences and we participated as a family.
 The result of these early childhood experiences was what I now call “physical literacy” – competence in most every skill I would need to be physically active throughout life.
-Just like academic skills, physical skills are building blocks; they are transferrable and enabled me to participate in any new sport with confidence and skill.
-I later learned to trick water ski, sky dive, hang glide, para-sail, play racquetball, lacrosse, etc. I was always able to join in the fun rather than watching from the sidelines because of the physical foundation my parents had helped me build.
+Just like academic skills, physical skills are building blocks; they are transferable and enabled me to participate in any new sport with confidence and skill.
+I later learned to trick water ski, skydive, hang glide, para-sail, play racquetball, lacrosse, etc. I was always able to join in the fun rather than watching from the sidelines because of the physical foundation my parents had helped me build.

 The time spent together in physical activity is quality time for the whole family.
 It builds great memories of shared experiences.
 Your kids will feel valued because you want to spend time with them.
 It increases family bonds and enhances social skills.
 And, physical activity relieves stress for kids and adults.
 It enhances “feel good” chemicals in the brain – serotonin, endorphins, and dopamine.
 An active family game (even just 15-30 minutes) after dinner will help the kids concentrate better and complete homework more efficiently.